sidneyJay45/Prohet_timeseries/README.md

 To begin, I will utilize data on the average prices of avocados, which can be obtained from various sources, such as government databases or industry reports.

+# Data Preparation for Avocado Price Forecasting

+After collecting data, three key procedures are essential for preparing the data for forecasting:
+1. Data Cleaning and Preprocessing: Remove outliers, handle missing values, and normalize data for consistency and accuracy.
+2. Feature Engineering: Create relevant features, incorporate external factors, and conduct exploratory data analysis to inform model development.
+3. Model Selection and Training: Choose an appropriate model, split data for training and validation, tune hyperparameters, and evaluate model performance using metrics like MAE, MSE, or RMSE.

+The benefits of forecasting to determine future prices of avocados are significant and can provide valuable insights for avocado producers.
+Here are some key benefits based on the provided sources:
+Improved Decision-Making: Forecasting future avocado prices allows producers to make informed decisions regarding production levels, pricing strategies, and resource allocation.
+Enhanced Planning: By predicting future prices, avocado farmers can better plan their operations, optimize their supply chain, and anticipate market trends, leading to improved efficiency and profitability.
+Risk Management: Forecasting helps avocado producers mitigate risks associated with price fluctuations, enabling them to adapt their strategies in response to market changes and uncertainties.
+Competitive Advantage: Accurate price forecasting provides a competitive edge by allowing producers to adjust their pricing strategies in line with market dynamics, ensuring competitiveness and market relevance.
+Resource Optimization: Forecasting future prices helps in optimizing resource allocation, inventory management, and marketing efforts, leading to cost savings and improved overall performance.
+Market Insights: Forecasting provides valuable insights into market trends, consumer behavior, and demand patterns, enabling avocado producers to align their production and marketing strategies with market needs